kalyanikommula/shopping-list/README.md

 - [Code Institute](https://codeinstitute.net/ie/) - 'I think therefore I blog' project helped me with shopping app to upload static files
 - [Django documentation](https://docs.djangoproject.com/en/4.0/topics/pagination/) - also helped me with static images and media images
 - [Search bar](https://www.teckiy.com/blog/implementation-of-search-bar-using-django-in-any-website-2936659075/) - this site is used to help me build Search bar

+# Media
+All images are taken from [Google](https://google.com)

+# Acknowledgements
+- Thanks to martin and tutor Alan, John for helpuful feedback
+- Thanks to iris for helping me during the project